SBigz/Synthwave-2077/README.md

 ## When Cyberpunk 2077 meets Synthwave '84 🦾

-- "Cyberpunk 2077" is a role-playing game developed by CD Projekt Red, set in the futuristic, dystopian Night City.
-The game's theme revolves around a cyberpunk aesthetic, featuring advanced technology, neon lights, and a gritty urban environment.
-- ["Synthwave '84"](https://github.com/robb0wen/synthwave-vscode) is a famous and amazing Visual Studio Code theme, created by [robbOwen](https://github.com/robb0wen) and inspired by the synthwave music genre and the retro-futuristic art style of the 1980s.
+Get ready to dive into a futuristic, dystopian world with the "Synthwave '2077" VS Code theme, where Cyberpunk 2077 meets ["Synthwave '84"](https://github.com/robb0wen/synthwave-vscode).
+Cyberpunk 2077, a popular role-playing game developed by CD Projekt Red, inspires the theme's design with its advanced technology, neon lights, and gritty urban environment.
+Synthwave '84, a fantastic VS Code theme created by [robbOwen](https://github.com/robb0wen) sets the theme's mood with its retro-futuristic art style and synthwave music genre inspiration.

+## Key Features

-- This theme features bright neon colors, reminiscent of the '80s, and fits well with the [Cyberpunk 2077](https://github.com/carlos18mz/Cyberpunk-2077-rebuild) aesthetic VS Code theme created by [carlos18mz](https://github.com/carlos18mz).
+- Bright neon colors reminiscent of the '80s, fitting for the [Cyberpunk 2077](https://github.com/carlos18mz/Cyberpunk-2077-rebuild) aesthetic VS Code theme created by [carlos18mz](https://github.com/carlos18mz).
+- Sleek design and easy on the eyes, improving your coding experience
+- Compatible with most programming languages
+- Available for Windows, macOS, and Linux

 ## Take a look 🤖